-At this point your Kali VM and emulator should be installed and ready to go.
-This were very basic things.
+At this point, your Kali VM and emulator should be installed and ready to go.
+These were very basic things.

 Step 6 Now drag and drop gapps package zip file onto the emulator and install it.
 Reboot the emulator and then drag and drop the arm translation package zip file also and reboot.

 To me, reboot means closing the emulator window and starting again using the genymotion.
 I am still trying to learn things.